 Almost 200,000 views, travel blogger drone video by my friends at One Way Ticket

-The purpose of this post is to help travel bloggers release their shiny new drone videos into the world with maximum impact, even if they’ve never used YouTube before.
+The purpose of this post is to help travel bloggers release their shiny new travel videos into the world with maximum impact, even if they’ve never attempted SEO for YouTube before.

 At the time of writing, all major online video websites generally rank videos on search result pages in a similar fashion as traditional search engines like Google or Bing –although there are a few SEO advantages for video over other content types that a travel blogger can leverage.